metomi/rose/sphinx/developing/autodoc.rst

 .. _Napoleon Numpy Example: http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html

-This documentation uses ``sphinx.ext.napoleon`` to pre-process docstrings allowing them to be written in plain text as opposed to ReStructuredText.
+This documentation uses ``sphinx.ext.napoleon`` to pre-process docstrings allowing them to be written in plain text as opposed to reStructuredText.

 Napoleon accepts docstrings in one of two formats: